Germanunkol/GridCars/SERVER_SETTINGS.md

 -----------------------
 A dedicated server is run from the console, usually on online servers.
 - Download the source code version of the game [from github](https://github.com/Germanunkol/GridCars/)
 - Edit the config.txt file _in the root directory of the game_.
-(Options: see below)
+Available options: see below
 - Make sure Lua and luasocket are installed.
 - Run "lua dedicated.lua" in the root directory.